 - The college formed a Department of Surgery in 2016, which includes faculty in general surgery and its various subspecialties, as well as orthopedics, neurosurgery, urology, ophthalmology, and otolaryngology/head and neck surgery, among others.

 - FAU’s emergency medicine residency program was approved in 2016 for a total of 18 positions, with the first class of six residents who matched in 2017.
 Resident rotations in the program include emergency medicine, trauma, medical ICU, surgical ICU, pediatric ICU, and anesthesia.

-- In May 2017, FAU was approved for a 4-year psychiatry residency program that will welcome its first class on July 1, 2018.
+- In May 2017, FAU was approved for a 4-year psychiatry residency program that welcomed its first class on July 1, 2018.

-- In January 2018, FAU was approved for a 4-year neurology residency program that will welcome its first class on July 1, 2018.
+- In January 2018, FAU was approved for a 4-year neurology residency program that welcomed its first class on July 1, 2018.

-- In February 2018, FAU was approved for a 3-year cardiology fellowship program that will welcome its first class on July 1, 2018.
+- In February 2018, FAU was approved for a 3-year cardiology fellowship program that welcomed its first class on July 1, 2018.